Rematch (video game): Development

 The game is developed by Sloclap, which previously worked on Sifu and Absolver.
 According to game director Pierre Tarno, the studio's experience in working on brawler games "provided valuable insights into the game's feel, reactivity, and precision, as well as conveying physicality and impact through complex animation systems".
 Absolver, in particular, inspired Rematchs online technology.
 Tarno also compared the game to action video games and shooter video games played from third-person.
 It was described by the team as a "simple game", though Tarno added that the game was about "observation and positioning", and players are tasked to make dynamic changes to their tactics in order to succeed.
 An early mechanic allows players to wall-run, though this was scrapped because the team felt that it "strayed too far from a credible football fantasy that [they] were aiming for".
 Overwatch and Rocket League were cited by the team as sources of inspiration.
 The game is developed with Unreal Engine 5.

 Sloclap and publisher Kepler Interactive announced the game in December 2024 for Windows PC, PlayStation 5, and Xbox Series X and Series S. The game was released on 19 June 2025.
 Sloclap apologized to players after failing to enable cross-platform play at launch, and promised that the feature will be added to the game through a post-launch update.

 Reception

 Rematch received "generally favorable" scores according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 51% of critics.

 Fraser Gilbert of Pure Xbox expressed that "the controls offer amazing potential and allow you to wield all sorts of great moves as long as you're willing to put the effort in."
 Other reviewers were more critical of Rematch.
 Ben Sledge of TheGamer took issue with the game's live-service elements, citing server issues and lacklustre battle passes.
 Sledge said that "the game has serious issues that border on rendering the game completely unfun."

 The game attracted more than 1 million players on launch day.
-It reached 3 million players by June 24, 2025.
+Sloclap subsequently announced the game had sold over 1 million copies and attracted 2.5 million players in its first weekend; reaching 3 million players on 24 June 2025.